 Miriam the Prophetess — The Daily Lesson from Rabbi Eliezer Berland shlit"a

-Now we are speaking about Miriam the Prophetess, because she passed away—poor thing.
+Now we are speaking about Miriam the Prophetess because she passed away, poor soul.

-So Miriam—already at the age of 3—was a midwife.
-At age 3 she would go together with her mother, Yocheved.
-She was born when her mother was 124 years old, because when Moshe was born she was 130; so Miriam was 6.
-(One hundred and twenty-four.)
-So at age 127 she went with her mother to deliver all the daughters of Israel.
-Pharaoh said—because the astrologers told Pharaoh: “In another three years Moshe will be born.”
-Every boy who was born—three and a third, three years and four months—already the astrologers said: “Know that this is your end, your end.
-In a little while a sweet, precious child will be born with long peyos, and he will hang you by his peyos—he will take your crown from you.”
+Miriam was already a midwife at the age of 3.
+At age 3, she would go with her mother, Yocheved.
+She was born when her mother was 124 years old, because when Moshe was born, she was 130, and when Miriam was born, she was 6.
+124. So at age 127, she went with her mother to deliver all the daughters of Israel.
+Pharaoh said—because the astrologers told Pharaoh that in 3 years Moshe would be born.
+Every boy born 3 and a third, 3 years and 4 months, the astrologers said, 'Know that this is your end, your end.
+Soon a sweet, cute child will be born with long sidelocks, and he will hang you by his sidelocks and take off your crown.'

-The entire desert filled with oil, with milk, with honey.
-But there were mothers who didn’t manage—neither this nor that: they didn’t manage to run to the bushes; they didn’t manage for angels to come—because they didn’t pray for nine months.
-So they put their children into the wall; instead of bricks, they put children.
-They cried and cried and cried until “the jug broke,” and the children came out—“and we escaped.”
+The entire desert filled with oil, milk, and honey.
+But there were mothers who did not manage, neither this nor that; they did not manage to run to the bushes, they did not manage for the angels to come because they did not pray for 9 months.
+So they placed the children in the wall; instead of bricks, they placed children.
+They cried, cried, cried, until 'the trap was broken' and the children came out, 'and we escaped.'
 So all of this was in the merit of Miriam the Prophetess.
-The entire people of Israel—this is in the merit of Miriam the Prophetess, the entire people of Israel!
-They received the Torah; 600,000 stood at Mount Sinai—everything is the merit of Miriam the Prophetess.
-The king sent messengers every day to kill them—every day—and they would turn into decorative walls (designs), into cypress trees, all kinds of things.
-They would turn into benches, cabinets, dressers—every kind of thing.
+The entire nation of Israel is in the merit of Miriam the Prophetess, the entire nation of Israel!
+They received the Torah, 600,000 stood at Mount Sinai; everything is in the merit of Miriam the Prophetess.
+The king sent messengers every day to kill them, every day, and they would turn into walls, decorations, chandeliers, all sorts of things; they would turn into benches, closets, chests, all sorts of things.
 For 80 years, every day they would turn into something else.
 In their lives, they never saw them.

 Subscribe to Our Newsletter